MrShitFox/ComicDaysGoDownloader/README.md

 ]
 ```

-Replace `YOUR_COOKIE_VALUE` with the actual cookie value.
+- **Replace `YOUR_COOKIE_VALUE`** with your actual cookie value to enable authenticated downloads.

 ## Contributing

-We welcome contributions to the project!
-Please read our contributing guidelines before submitting a pull request.
+Contributions are welcome!
+If you'd like to contribute to ComicDaysGoDownloader:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes with clear messages.
+4. Submit a pull request.

+Please ensure your contributions adhere to the project's coding standards and include necessary tests.

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0**.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-This project is inspired by [ComicDaysDownloader](https://github.com/igorquintaes/ComicDaysDownloader) by igorquintaes.
-We are grateful for the deobfuscation idea that we adapted for our Go project.
+- Inspired by [ComicDaysDownloader](https://github.com/igorquintaes/ComicDaysDownloader) by igorquintaes.

 ## Disclaimer

-This tool is for personal use only.
+**ComicDaysGoDownloader** is intended for personal use only.
 Please respect the copyright and terms of service of the Comic Days website.
-The authors of this tool are not responsible for any misuse or any violations of Comic Days' terms of service.
+The authors are not responsible for any misuse or violations of Comic Days' terms of service.